mirogula/openshift-nexus/README.md

 <!--https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-diy/README.md-->

-Nexus as diy application on OpenShift
+Nexus as DIY application on OpenShift
 =====================================

 This simple application will enable you to run Nexus maven repository manager